montexbjeliseo/exploring-fastapi/README.md

 Exploring FastAPI

 ## Requirements
-- pdm is required as dependecy manager
+- pdm is required as dependency manager
 - postgres
 - create and fill .env file